husamuel/My-Website/src/content/posts/Infrastructure.md

 ---
-title: AWS Infrastructure Automation with Terraform and Ansible
+title: AWS Infrastructure Automation Project with Terraform and Ansible
 published: 2025-07-06
 description: A practical project for provisioning and automating EC2 server configuration on AWS using Terraform for infrastructure and Ansible for configuration management.
 tags: [AWS, Terraform, Ansible, IaaS, Automation, DevOps, Nginx]